 After spending considerable resources to develop an app, no one wants to experience app store rejection.
-The app store application and review process can sometimes be murky, but many common issues cause apps to get rejected by the Apple App Store or Google Play, so it’s important from the outset to be familiar with the design, content, and tech requirements from the outset, it’ll help to demystify the process and ensure your app succeeds.
+The app store application and review process can sometimes be murky, but many common issues cause apps to get rejected.
+If you’re familiar with the design, content, and tech requirements from the outset, it’ll help to demystify the process and ensure your app succeeds.

-While there are reasons to develop an app on your own, one benefit to working with an established company is for their expertise in this submission process.
-At InspiringApps, we think about these requirements from the beginning of the app development process, to help ensure a smooth acceptance.
+There are reasons to develop an app on your own, but one benefit to working with an established app developer is expertise in this submission process.
+At InspiringApps, we think about these requirements from the beginning of our app development process to help ensure a smooth acceptance.

 Possible Reasons for App Store Rejection

-According to Apple, there are a few common reasons why apps are rejected.
-Most of these are technical fixes and easily avoidable, like using emojis in the wrong place.
-The more complicated reasons for rejections are the ones surrounding app content and value.
+According to Apple, there are a few common reasons why they reject apps.
+Most of these are technical fixes, easily avoidable through testing your app to avoid crashes and bugs.
+The more complicated reasons for rejections involve app content, accuracy, and value.

-Objectionable content can sometimes be difficult to define.
-It falls in line with former Supreme Court Justice Potter Stewart’s quote “I know it when I see it,” yet both Apple and Google are responsible for protecting their users from exactly that.
+Objectionable content can sometimes be challenging to define.
+It aligns with former Supreme Court Justice Potter Stewart’s quote, “I know it when I see it.”
+Yet, both Apple and Google are responsible for protecting their users from precisely that.

 After App Store Acceptance